Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Quantum harmonic oscillators

-\paragraph{Quantum harmonic oscillators} Let us then analyze how generalzed Tsirelson inequalities are used to certify the non-classicality of states of the harmonic oscillator.
-Given a harmonic oscillator of period $T$ initialized in some given state, we fix $\nx \in \NN$ and measure the position of the oscillator at time $t_x = \frac{x}{\nx} T$, for a chosen $x \in \{1, \ldots, \nx\}$.
+Let us now analyze how generalized Tsirelson inequalities are used to certify the non-classicality of states of a harmonic oscillator of period $T$.
+Given some initial state, we fix $\nx \in \NN$ and measure the position of the oscillator at time $t_x = \frac{x}{\nx} T$, for a chosen $x \in \{1, \ldots, \nx\}$.
 We repeat this prepare-measure procedure many times (with the same initial state) in order to obtain measurement data at every possible time $t_x$.
-Since each position measurement is made on a newly initialized oscillator state, the measurement backaction thus plays no role, unlike in a Leggett-Garg test scheme \cite{LeggettGarg-sequential,EmaryLambertNori-sequential,UolaVitaglianoBudroni-sequential}.
+Since each position measurement is made on a newly initialized oscillator state, the measurement backaction plays no role, unlike in a Leggett-Garg test scheme \cite{LeggettGarg-sequential,EmaryLambertNori-sequential,UolaVitaglianoBudroni-sequential}.

-We will not care about the exact value of position, but we are only interested whether the measured position is positive or negative.
-We will use $\Prob(q > 0| t_x)$, $\Prob(q < 0| t_x)$, $\Prob(q = 0| t_x)$ to denote the probability that the position measured at time $t_x$ is strictly positive, strictly negative, or equal to zero, respectively.
+We are only interested whether the measured position is positive or negative; we will use $\Prob(q > 0| t_x)$, $\Prob(q = 0| t_x)$ to denote the probability that the position measured at time $t_x$ is strictly positive, or equal to zero, respectively.
 Then for $\na = 2$ we set

 where the latter term is added for consistency, see the explanation in \cite{ZawCenxinLasmarScarani-spinTsirelsonIneq}.
-We will now show that, if the initial state of the harmonic oscillator is classical, then the conditional probability matrix $[p(a|x)]_{a,x}$ has a constrained classical model.
+We will show that if the initial state of the harmonic oscillator is classical then the conditional probability matrix $[p(a|x)]_{a,x}$ has a constrained classical model.
 This result will enable us to derive inequalities that certify the non-classicality of the initial state.

 Given a wave function $\ket{\psi} \in \Ha$, where $\Ha$ is the Hilbert space corresponding to single harmonic oscillator, we define the Wigner function $W_\psi$ corresponding to $\ket{\psi}$ as